NuGet/NuGetDocs/site/Docs/Reference/Nuspec-Reference.markdown

       <file src="bin\Debug\*.pdb" target="lib" />
       <file src="tools\**\*.*" exclude="**\*.log" />
     </files>

+<p class="caution">NuGet does not add references to any dlls that end with '.resources.dll'</p>

 ### File Element Examples
 Let&#8217;s look at some example usages of this element to gain a better understanding of how it&#8217;s used.